dfelinto/blender-manual/manual/modeling/geometry_nodes/text/string_to_curves.rst

    :Center: Aligns the text to the center.
    :Right: Aligns the text to the right.
    :Justify: Aligns the text to the left and right.
-   :Flush: Alignts the text to the left and right with equal character spacing.
+   :Flush: Aligns the text to the left and right with equal character spacing.

 Align Y
    :Top Baseline: Aligns the text to the top baseline.